-When service group or system faults occur, VCS failover behavior depends on the value of the AutoFailOver attribute for the faulted service group.
+When service group faults or system faults occur, the VCS failover behavior depends on the value of the AutoFailOver attribute of the faulted service group.
 The VCS agent for EMC SRDF ensures safe and exclusive access to the configured EMC SRDF devices.

-See the Symantec Cluster Server Administrator's Guide for more information on the DR configurations and the global service group attributes.
+Refer to the Cluster Server Administrator's Guide for more information on the DR configurations and the global service group attributes.